Clarity-Digital-Twin/SeizureTransformer/EVALUATION_RESULTS_TABLE.md

 - Total seizures: 469 in ground truth

 ## Next Steps
-1. Extract NEDC OVERLAP scores from existing Temple binary results
+1. ~~Extract NEDC OVERLAP scores from existing Temple binary results~~ ✅ DONE
 2. Run SzCORE on 10 FA and 2.5 FA operating points
+3. Run Temple NEDC binary on 10 FA, 2.5 FA, and 1 FA operating points
-3. Create visualization comparing all scoring methods
+4. Create visualization comparing all scoring methods
-4. Document clinical implications of each metric
+5. Document clinical implications of each metric

 ## Notes
 - All results from held-out eval set (no training data leakage)